khantilchoksi/Slack-Bot/Design_1.2.md

  **(iii) Sub Flows:**
   * [S1] User can log that “I have used https://abc.xyz link to solve my bug while working on task ABC.”
-  * [S2] User can say that "I have completed task XYZ and here is my commit link: https://abc.xyz."
+  * [S2] User can say that "I have completed task XYZ and here is my commit id: 8c897ffs897"
   * [S3] User requests that "Which links @user1 had referred to complete the task?”, “Which link @user2 had given while completing the task XYZ?”.